 Supercharged Storytimes for All created a free and openly accessible training program that was disseminated in three key ways:

-- Train-the-Trainer course (now completed) for trainers working with select state library agencies or regional networks
+- Train-the-Trainer course (now completed) for trainers working with select state library agencies or regional networks.
+Access the Supercharged Toolkit for Trainers.

 - Self-paced, Online Course open to all library practitioners!
 (Please share course information postcard, PDF)